-We’re halfway through summer, and in many parts of the United States, it has been a hot one with above average temperatures.
-It goes without saying that you need to take precautions for your outdoor pets to protect them from heat stroke and other heat related problems, but even indoor cats require special attention, especially if you’re trying to save on cooling costs by turning the air conditioning up when you’re not at home.
+During the hot summer months, it goes without saying that you need to take precautions for your outdoor pets to protect them from heat stroke and other heat related problems, but even indoor cats require special attention, especially if you’re trying to save on cooling costs by turning the air conditioning up when you’re not at home.

-TXU and the SPCA of Texas urge pet guardians to set thermostats no higher than 78-80 degrees, and to not turn off the air conditioner altogether.
-If your pet has a health condition, be sure to check with your vet on a good temperature setting.
-A programmable thermostat can make controlling your indoor temperature easy; and, with some models, you can do it via the web or your smartphone.
+TXU and the SPCA of Texas recommend that pet parents set thermostats no higher than 78-80 degrees, and advise against turning off the air conditioner altogether.
+If your cat has a health condition, be sure to check with your vet on a good temperature setting.
+A programmable thermostat can make controlling your indoor temperature easy.
+With some models, you can even control your thermostat via your smartphone.

-TXU offers the following tips to save energy during the summer and still keep your cats safe:
+TXU offers the following tips to save energy during the summer and still keep your cats safe and comfortable:

-Turn off lights.
-To avoid wasting electricity, lights off in rooms you’re not using, whether you’re home or away.
+To avoid wasting electricity, turn off lights in rooms you’re not using, whether you’re home or away.
 According to the SPCA, if your pets are home indoors without you, natural lighting is the most soothing, even if it’s filtered by blinds, drapes or outside awnings.

 Do you have any tips to keep your indoor cats cool?